vtex-apps/io-documentation/docs/en/Recipes/style/customizing-your-stores-typography.md

 # Customizing your store’s typography

+## Introduction

 In addition to being crucial for communicating with users, a store’s typography should be a reflection of its identity, using its characteristic styles, such as font size and spacing.

 Using admin’s Storefront, you can customize a store’s typography faster and easier, without the need to resort to your theme’s code for direct CSS changes.

-Simply follow the steps below:
+## Step by step

 **1.** Access **Storefront** in the desired account’s admin, in **CMS**.